Ruitherli/Ruitherli/README.md

 </div>

-👋 Hi, I'm Rui Kang, a 2nd year Computer Science undergraduate at the University of Southampton Malaysia.
+👋 Hi, I'm Rui Kang.
-💻 I'm passionate about software development and proficient in Java, Python, MySQL, and Haskell.
+💻 I'm passionate about software development and proficient in Java, Python, MySQL.
-🎓 I've worked on various academic projects including a Runway Redeclaration Tool, a Restaurant Management System, and a Distributed Storage System.
+🎓 I've worked on various academic projects including a Runway Redeclaration Tool, a Restaurant Management System, and a Personal Desk Assistant.
-🔬 Currently exploring Machine Learning.
+🔬 Currently exploring Data Analysis and Machine Learning.
 📫 Feel free to reach out to me at ruikang002@gmail.com.
 🏖️ Outside of coding, I enjoy watching movies and exercising.